 Well, I’m going to try make things easier for you with a list of frequently asked questions and hopefully you can cross off a few from your list!

 - When and how can I register with INIS?
 This is the most common question we get.
-After you have registered with DIT as a student, we will then issue your medical insurance cover which will be emailed to your student email within 3 to 4 working days after registration.
+After you have registered with TU Dublin as a student and given us your GDPR form, we will then issue your medical insurance cover which will be emailed to your student email within 3 to 4 working days after registration.
 Then, you can book an appointment on the Irish Natualisation and Immigration Service website.

 - What will I need to bring to register with INIS?
 You will need proof of your medical insurance (which we are sending to your student email, remember).
-You will also need to request a student verification letter from DIT (which you can get from the International Office or the Student Service Centers) Please request the letter at least 3 working days in advance of your appointment with INIS.
-Remember, there will be a lot of international students registering with INIS all at once, so you may not get an appointment until late September/October and that is OK, please don’t worry!
-You have 90 days to register with them, don’t stress 🙂
+You will also need to request a student verification letter from DIT (which you can get from the International Office or the Student Service Centers) Please request the letter at least 3 working days in advance of your appointment with INIS and the letter must be in date of at least 7 days of your appointment.

 - When Can I open up a bank account?
 As soon as you are a registered student with us, you can open up a bank account in any bank that you want to bank with.
 Shop around for free student banking options and if it’s all too much, drop in to the AIB branches available too on campuses.

 - I’m feeling really nervous about coming to Ireland on my own.
 What if I’m homesick and need someone to talk to?
-It’s perfectly natural to be nervous, but did you know we have a counselling service at DIT.
+It’s perfectly natural to be nervous, but did you know we have a counselling service at TU Dublin.
 They offer walk ins and live chats on Google hangouts too.
 There’s always someone ready to listen and help!
-We also have a great chaplaincy service at DIT that host friendship lunches, has peer mentoring and so much more.
+We also have a great chaplaincy service at TU Dublin that host friendship lunches, has peer mentoring and so much more.
 Please do check them out!

 - How do I access my timetable for my programme?
 This is a popular question before students arrive.
 Your academic/programme coordinator will be in touch with the exact date for your programme induction.
 Typically it’s the week after our induction so you’re looking at the week starting 17th of September.
 During our induction, we have two ‘Help With Timetable’ sessions on Thursday the 13th of September for all students.
 See image of itinerary below.
 Again, if you’re not able to attend, please don’t worry, here’s a useful link on how to access your timetable on your own…

 - Can I work while I’m studying?
 Our Bachelors and Masters students are permitted to work up to 20 hours a week while studying and 40 hours a week when you are on your holidays (Easter, Christmas, Summer etc) Don’t burn yourself out though.
+Here’s a link to the academic calendar 2019 2020 to know when you are on breaks.
 Unfortunately, our Foundation students aren’t allowed to work while studying on their foundation programme.
 You will need a PPS number (Personal Public Service Number) to work.